BraffZacklin/phonemic/README.md

 These above symbols should not be used anywhere in your gloss.

-Apart from comments, which are saved and ignored, there are two other types of lines in the textfile: sound change notes, which are defined as starting with N., and entries, which right now is everything not a comment or a sound change note -- the program expects entries to contain at least one tac "-", before which is the gloss (e.g. 2SG) and after which is the word (e.g. "You").
+Apart from comments, which are saved and ignored, there are two other types of lines in the textfile: sound change notes, which are defined as starting with N. (that is, a number like 128 and a full stop), and entries, which right now is everything not a comment or a sound change note -- the program expects entries to contain at least one tac "-", before which is the gloss (e.g. 2SG) and after which is the word (e.g. "You").

 # CLI